Differences Between Paper and Implementation

 - Added features part briefly mentions new features which are not described in paper, but have been implemented in Cardano SL.

-- Ommisions part says which topics described in paper haven’t been implemented in Cardano SL.
+- Ommisions part lists topics described in paper but not implemented into Cardano SL.

 Time, Slots, and Synchrony